-A commissioned or warrant officer may serve as a Range OIC.
+A commissioned, or warrant officer may serve as a Range OIC.
+OIC's will be in the grade as shown in Table 4-1 above, at a minimum.
 Range OICs will be qualified on the weapon(s) systems being fired, and will have satisfactorily completed a range safety certification program in the weapon system(s) for which they are responsible conducted by their Battalion/Unit (O5 & above Command) to which they are assigned.